 I stumbled on Blood at the Root at my local library and is the type of local history that I probably need to read more often.
 Forsyth County, Georgia is not far from where I live now.
 I attend church that opened a multi-site location in Cumming, the county seat of Forsyth County.
 Cumming was a small rural town in 1912, but it part of the suburbs of Atlanta now and I know several people that live there.

 In 1912, there were two allegations of rape against Black men in close succession.
-Allegations of rape of white women by black men was a common part of lynching.
+Allegations of rape of white women by Black men was a common part of lynching.
 It is not that no allegation of rape by Black men was true.
-But that given the Jim Crow laws and the disenfranchisement of African American in the era of lynching, it is unlikely that many of the allegations of rape were true.
+But that given the Jim Crow laws and the disenfranchisement of Blacks in the era of lynching, it is unlikely that many of the allegations of rape were true.

 The two rape allegations (one allegation of a rape attempt and a second where the woman was found seriously injured and she died two weeks later).
 There were several mob actions by Whites against Black residents that required state troops, a lynching, and a show trial that resulted in death sentences for two men (one 16 year old is the youngest to ever be executed in Georgia).

-Over the next several months, Night Riders, harassed the African American population of Forsyth County (approximately 10% of the population) and eventually all Black residents of the county left, many abandoning property or selling it at significant loss of value.
+Over the next several months, Night Riders, harassed the Black population of Forsyth County (approximately 10% of the population) and eventually all Black residents of the county left, many abandoning property or selling it at significant loss of value.

-Over the next several decades there were incidents that kept African Americans out of the county, including attacks on people simply driving through the county and attacks on chauffeurs or other servants of White residents or visitors.
+Over the next several decades there were incidents that kept Blacks out of the county, including attacks on people simply driving through the county and attacks on chauffeurs or other servants of White residents or visitors.

 In 1980, a Black Atlanta resident attending a work party at Lake Lanier was shot as he was leaving the gathering.
 The conviction over his shooting was the only incidence of racial violence that had been prosecuted up until that point.